resthub/resthub.org/backbone-stack.rst

 .. code-block:: javascript

-    // BAD : no context specified won't clean the view on remove Todos.on('all', this.render);
+    // BAD : no context specified - event bindings won't be cleaned when the view is removed Todos.on('all', this.render);

-    // GOOD : context will allow automatic cleanup of the handler on remove Todos.on('all', this.render, this);
+    // GOOD : context will allow automatic cleanup when the view is removed Todos.on('all', this.render, this);

-You should also specify the model or collection attribute of your View in order to make it works.
+You should also specify the model or collection attribute of your View to make it work.

-Static versus instance varables
+Static versus instance variables
 -------------------------------

-If you want to be able to create different View instances, your have to manage properly the DOM element where the view will be attched as described previously.
-You also have to use instance variable.
+If you want to be able to create different View instances, your have to manage properly the DOM element where the view will be attached as described previously.
+You also have to use instance variables.

 Backbone way of declaring a static color variable :